Cash-subadditive risk measures without quasi-convexity: Representation results on cash-subadditive risk measures

 \section{Representation results on cash-subadditive risk measures}

 In this section, we present a representation result, Theorem \ref{thm:1}, of general cash-subadditive risk measures, which illustrates that a cash-subadditive risk measure is the lower envelope of a family of quasi-convex cash-subadditive risk measures.
-Quasi-convexity of risk measures has been extensively studied for instance in \cite{CMMM11} and \cite{DK13}, and it is argued by many authors as the minimal property that a risk measure needs to satisfy to properly reflect diversification effects.

 \begin{theorem} For a functional $\rho: \X\to \mathbb{R},$ the following statements are equivalent.\begin{enumerate}[(i)] \item $\rho$ is a cash-subadditive risk measure. \item There exists a set $\mathcal{C}$ of quasi-convex cash-subadditive risk measures such that